easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dps-apv/README.md

 #### Deploying :

-Download Tomcat 6 from http://tomcat.apache.org/download-60.cgi , unzip it and change all 80xx ports to 70xx in conf/server.xml (allows to have a running EasySOA Registry on the 8080 port).
+Download Tomcat 7 from http://tomcat.apache.org/download-70.cgi , unzip it, rename its directory to "apache-tomcat7" and change all 80xx ports to 70xx in conf/server.xml
+(allows to have a running EasySOA Registry on the 8080 port).

 Now copy axxx-dps-apv-web/target/*war in its webapps directory, go in bin/ directory and start it :